-I have been doing what I do for over 20 years and am pretty adept at recognizing imbalances and incongruities.
+I have been doing what I do for over 20 years and am pretty skilled at recognizing imbalances and incongruities.

 I am also pretty good at determining if the work is a good fit for you: I can see if appropriate change is happening usually in the first session, more assuredly in the second.
 Clients will also have a sense of something changing as well.
 To some, the changes are subtle.
 Depending on how you are wired will determine your experience.